How To See Like A Bird

 Vision is a bird’s most important sense, McCormack explains, and to process large amounts of visual information, birds have big optical lobes.

-“Just about 20 years ago, it became pretty well-known that birds are seeing differently that we do,” says Allison Shultz, assistant curator of ornithology at the Natural History Museum of Los Angeles County, currently studying the plumage of tanagers.
+“Just about 20 years ago, it became pretty well-known that birds are seeing differently than we do,” says Allison Shultz, assistant curator of ornithology at the Natural History Museum of Los Angeles County, currently studying the plumage of tanagers.
 “They have a kind of enhanced vision compared to us.”

 To process colors, humans have three types of cones cones in their eyes, explains Shultz, or photoreceptors that are sensitive to red, green, and blue.
 But birds have four cones—the fourth cone extending their sight beyond our visual spectrum.
 While humans see colors in wavelengths of 400 to 700 nanometers, birds dip into part of the ultraviolet spectrum, seeing 300 to 700 nanometers.